 Vanity Fair is owned by Condé Nast Inc., which attracts more than 164 million consumers across its 19 brands and media.
 Revenue is generated through subscription sales and advertising.

 Analysis / Bias

-In review, Vanity Fair primarily covers culture, fashion and current affairs.
-They occasionally report on politics with the use of very strong emotionally loaded words such as this: TRUMP LOSES HIS MIND IN 60-TWEET TIRADE AFTER FIREFIGHTERS ENDORSE BIDEN.
-This story is properly sourced to well known media outlets such as the New York Times.
-Editorially, story selection almost always favor the left and they routinely report negatively on the right.
+In review, Vanity Fair primarily covers culture, fashion, and current affairs.
+They occasionally report on politics using very strong, emotionally loaded words such as this: TRUMP LOSES HIS MIND IN 60-TWEET TIRADE AFTER FIREFIGHTERS ENDORSE BIDEN.
+This story is properly sourced to well-known media outlets such as the New York Times.
+Editorially, story selection almost always favors the left, and they routinely report negatively on the right.

-Overall, we rate Vanity Fair Left Biased based on editorial positions that always favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
-(10/18/2016) Updated (D. Van Zandt 5/11/2019)
+Overall, we rate Vanity Fair Left Biased based on editorial positions that always favor the left and are Mostly Factual in reporting, rather than High, due to a failed fact check.
+(10/18/2016) Updated (D. Van Zandt 11/08/2022)

 Last Updated on July 1, 2023 by Media Bias Fact Check